How to Get a Subdivision Bond

-Developers start the subdivision process by filing a map (sometimes referred to as plat) with the public agency responsible for overseeing land use where the project is located.
+Developers start the subdivision process by filing a map (sometimes referred to as a plat) with the public agency responsible for overseeing land use where the project is located.
 These maps detail the proposed configuration of the project, including any public improvements necessary to serve the project.

 Generally, installation of public improvements is a condition imposed on a developer for the project to proceed.
 Many municipalities require that the property owner enter into a development agreement, often referred to as a subdivision agreement.
 This agreement identifies the rights and responsibilities of both parties and clearly defines the improvements required and the time frame and terms under which the work is to be completed.
 Such agreements typically call for the property owner to furnish acceptable security, a subdivision bond, to guarantee completion of the required improvements as well as payment of all material suppliers, subcontractors and laborers who work on the project.

 Subdivision bonds differ from the more common performance/payment bonds required in conjunction with public works construction projects, contract bonds.
 The major difference relates to the fact that under a subdivision obligation, the owner of the property/project is required to install improvements yet, unlike a typical construction contract, does not receive any payment to fund this construction activity from the bond obligee/municipality.
 Subdivision Shortform Application Subdivision Questionnaire Form